Nigeria–South Africa relations: Trade and investment

 In November 2009, South Africa hosted the South Africa-Nigeria Bi-National Commission in Pretoria.
 At the conference, it was noted that Oando, an energy conglomerate based in Lagos had recently been listed on the Johannesburg Stock Exchange and the Nigeria-based Dangote Group had invested a record $378 million in South Africa's cement industry.
 In 2008, approximately $2.1 billion was traded between the two states.
 By 2012, total bilateral trade had increased to $3.6 billion.

 In 2012, 83% of trade was taken up by South African imports of Nigerian crude oil.
 Between 2002 and 2012 South African imports from Nigeria have increased by 750% (mostly increases in oil imports) whilst Nigerian imports from South Africa have increased by 130%.
 The Nigeria - South Africa Chamber of Commerce serves to improve and facilitate bilateral trade relationships between Nigeria and South Africa.
 Its offices are in Lagos, Nigeria and it has in its membership 315 companies currently trading in both Nigeria and South Africa.
 It is made up of blue-chip companies, Nigerian companies and South African companies.

 Nigerian businesspeople have expressed concern over the pace and perceived rapid expansion of South African business interests in the country.

+The halted Lagos-Johannesburg partnership

+In May 2017, Akinwunmi Ambode, governor of Lagos State, Nigeria, met with David Makhura, premier of Gauteng Province, South Africa, to discuss the possibility of cooperation between their two sub-national governments on issues of good governance and trade.
+The two cities in these regions, Lagos and Johannesburg, are two of the largest cities in Africa.
+The partnership plans were halted, a follow-up meeting scheduled for September 2017 never took place, and there were a number of reasons why the momentum was lost.
+For example the above mentioned issues of xenophobia and rigid visa-regimes raised red flags in the bilateral relations between Nigeria and South Africa.
+Also, the Nigeria-South Africa Bi-National Commission (BNC) has been largely ineffective, and there are no platforms for cross-border city-to-city partnerships.